gajajarosz/hidden-structure/README.txt

 To run GLA, use this syntax at the command prompt.
 You may want to redirect the output to a file or pipe it to less.

-java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 EIP OT .1 2 0
+java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0

-You may want to redirect the output to a file or pipe it to less like this: java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 EIP OT .1 2 0 > output.txt java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 EIP OT .1 2 0 | less
+You may want to redirect the output to a file or pipe it to less like this: java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 > output.txt java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 | less

 In order to do this you will need java and java runtime environment installed, and your computer will have to know where to find java.

 ---------------------------------------------------------------------------------------------------------------------------------------

-PRINT OPTIONS //TODO: explain better; add initial print option
+PRINT OPTIONS

+PRINT_INPUT?
+- 0 : prints grammar and input
+- 1 : doesn't print input

 FINAL-EVAL
 - 0 : prints final grammar; accuracy on each output; total error and log likelihood
 - 1 : prints final grammar; total error and log likelihood
 - Default: 0

-FINAL-EVAL_SAMPLE
--How many samples are used to evaluate in the final evaluation
--Default: 1000

 MINI-EVAL
 - 0: prints grammar; accuracy on each output; total error and log likelihood
 - 1: prints grammar; total error and log likelihood
+- 2: prints nothing
 - Default: 1

 MINI-EVAL_FREQ
 - How often a mini-evaluation round is performed
 - Default: 100
+- In order to not perform any intermediate evaluation, set to the same number as iterations

 MINI-EVAL_SAMPLE
 -How many samples are used to evaluate in a mini-evaluation